Home » Blog » Science & Nature » Bacteria Science Experiments: What’s Growing in Your Homeschool?

 Bacteria science experiments are great for middle and high school students! #homeschool #science #homesciencetools

-I ordered the Bacteria Growing Kit from Home Science Tools to give us a basic understanding of bacteria.
-It came with enough supplies to culture several bacteria samples from the air, on surfaces, and on our bodies.
+I ordered the Bacteria Growing Kit from Home Science Tools to help us understand bacteria.
+It had enough supplies to culture several bacteria samples from the air, on surfaces, and our bodies.

-To “culture bacteria” means you collect samples of bacteria (or suspected bacteria) and place them on a sterile petri dish that has been prepared with an agar solution.
+To “culture bacteria” means to collect samples of bacteria (or suspected bacteria) and place them in a sterile petri dish prepared with an agar solution.
 The agar acts as a nutrient to help the bacteria reproduce so that it can be more easily observed and identified.

 Bacteria science experiments are great for middle and high school students! #homeschool #science #homesciencetools

-The Bacteria Growing Kit allowed us to prepare 20 of our own petri dishes with the agar solution – a cool activity in and of itself.
-Then following detailed instructions, we captured two bacteria samples from the air, labeled the petri dishes, and stored them in a dark place for a week to allow the bacteria to colonize – or grow.
+The Bacteria Growing Kit allowed us to prepare 20 of our own Petri dishes with the agar solution—a cool activity in and of itself.
+Following detailed instructions, we captured two bacteria samples from the air, labeled the Petri dishes, and stored them in a dark place for a week to allow the bacteria to colonize—or grow.

 Bacteria science experiments are great for middle and high school students! #homeschool #science #homesciencetools